mdmayfield/Linux-XPS-15/Synaptics.md

     Option "AreaBottomEdge" "878"
 EndSection
 ```
+Also, I sometimes trigger the right click Soft Button Area when clicking with my thumb right in the middle of the trackpad.
+To avoid this: `xinput set-prop "DLL06E4:01 06CB:7A13 Touchpad" "Synaptics Soft Button Areas" 800 0 760 0 0 0 0 0`

+# Abandoned Experiments

 The XPS 15 trackpad is either not noisy, or doesn't seem to need noise reduction.
 So, to make the trackpad more responsive to smaller movements I am also trying